lsst-sitcom/sitcomtn-162/index.md

 ### Object Distributions

 Plotting the distribution of objects on the sky is a simple but effective way to discover inconsistencies within the data.
-For example, the leftmost plot in {numref}`object-distribution` shows an overdensity of objects detected that align with where patches overlap, unexpected after removing exact duplicates based on RA and DEC coordinates.
+For example, the leftmost plot in {numref}`object-distribution` shows an overdensity of objects detected that aligns with where patches overlap, unexpected after removing exact duplicates based on RA and DEC coordinates.
 This duplication is addressed, as seen in the following plots in {numref}`object-distribution`.

 ```{figure} _static/object-distribution-before-after.png
 :name: object-distribution